Highpoint2000/webserver-scanner/README.md

-### v2.1 BETA (Logger Version - only works from web server version 1.2.6 - older versions must take the plugin version 1.3c oder 1.3d !!!)
+### v2.1 (SERVER BASED VERSION - only works from web server version 1.2.6 - older versions must take the plugin version 1.3c oder 1.3d !!!)
 - Mobile control for autoscan
 - CSV log files (RAW + filtered) and HTML log files (RAW + filtered) can be saved automatically in /web/logs
 - Time in Logfiles can be set to UTC